coolachlanke/rotating-smart-shelf/README.md

 # Rotating Smart Shelf

-Motorized display shelf for Rubik’s Cubes and other collectibles, powered by ESP32-C3 and WS2812B RGB LEDs.
+Motorised display shelf for Rubik’s Cubes and other collectibles, powered by ESP32-C3 and WS2812B RGB LEDs.
 Designed for showpieces, timed rotations and eye-catching animations.

 ---